bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 <div class="HubBlock-content">

 <!-- theme:  -->
-### Customer Groups by Plan
+### Customer groups by plan
-> Customer Groups are only available on specific plans.
+> Customer groups are only available on specific plans.
+See [BigCommerce Pricing](https://support.bigcommerce.com/s/article/Pricing) to learn more.

 </div>
 </div>
 </div>

-## What is a Subscriber?
+## What is a subscriber?

 A subscriber is someone who has signed up for a store’s newsletter.
 Subscribers can be added by:

 - Signing up for the newsletter via the signup box located in the footer of most storefront themes
 - Signing up for the newsletter during checkout
-- POSTing to the Subscribers API
+- Sending a `POST` request to the [Subscribers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/subscribers-api/)

 Where possible, the API indicates the origin of the subscriber.
-If the subscriber was added during checkout, the Order ID is included.
+If the subscriber was added during checkout, the order ID is included.

-## Subscribers vs. Customers
+## Subscribers vs. customers

 - A subscriber is not always a customer.
-Someone can sign up for the newsletter only and not create an account.
+Someone can sign up for the newsletter without creating an account.
 - A customer is not always a subscriber.
 Signing up for the newsletter is a separate action from creating an account and purchasing an item.
 - A customer and a subscriber can be the same.
-If a shopper checks out on the storefront, creates an account and opts into the newsletter, they are a customer and a subscriber.
+If a shopper checks out on the storefront, creates an account and opts into the newsletter, they are both a customer and a subscriber.

-## What is a Guest?
+## What is a guest?

-Store [settings](https://forum.bigcommerce.com/s/article/Checkout-Settings#checkout-settings) can be set to allow a shopper to complete checkout without creating an account.
-These shoppers are not captured as customers or stored in the BigCommerce system.
+Store [settings](https://forum.bigcommerce.com/s/article/Checkout-Settings#checkout-settings) can be configured to allow a shopper to complete checkout without creating an account.
+These shoppers are not captured as customers or stored on BigCommerce.
 If you want to capture guest data, using the [Storefront APIs](https://developer.bigcommerce.com/api-docs/cart-and-checkout/cart-and-checkout-overview) can help.

-## Customer Login API
+## Customer login API

 The Customer Login API allows for single sign-on.
 Once a customer has authenticated by logging in to a third-party system (CMS, portal, or app), you can use the customer login API to seamlessly log the customer into their BigCommerce customer account.